aromalanil/get-ascii-image/readme.md

 - ``imageSource`` (*String*) : The absolute path to the image source.

-- ``config`` (*Function*) : An object with two values namely maxWidth and maxHeight
+- ``config`` (*Function*) : An object with two values namely maxWidth and maxHeight.
-		1. *maxWidth* : Maximum ascii characters in one row of generated Ascii image.
+	- *maxWidth* : Maximum ascii characters in one row of generated Ascii image.
 Default value is 300
-		2. *maxHeight* : Maximum ascii characters in one column of generated Ascii image .
+	- *maxHeight* : Maximum ascii characters in one column of generated Ascii image .
 Default value is 300

 ## 📜 License